- What are probiotics?

 |The effects of probiotics on depressive symptoms in humans: a systematic review||10 studies analyzed for probiotics' effect on mood, anxiety, and cognition||Mostly positive effects on depression, but the strain of probiotic, the dosing, and duration of treatment varied widely and no studies assessed sleep|

 A healthy gut is especially important for expectant mothers.
-In addition to a healthy diet during pregnancy that’s full of fruits and vegetables, taking a probiotic may help ensure that mom has a healthy gut and baby develops the immunity he or she needs through good bacteria formation that’s been passed down.
-Good nutrition during pregnancy also may reduce baby’s risk of disease later in life, such as heart disease and diabetes.2
+In addition to a healthy diet during pregnancy, taking a probiotic may help improve the health of both baby and Mother.
+Good nutrition during pregnancy also may reduce baby’s risk of disease later in life, such as heart disease and diabetes.
+2

 Here are a few of the purported benefits of probiotics during pregnancy.

 Much like probiotics can help all of us digest food better, the same goes for pregnant women.
 Probiotics can encourage more of the “good guys” and less of the “bad guys” in terms of bacteria in our gut, which can help our intestines move food along through our digestive system.
 Probiotics do help lower our colons’ pH levels, which can aid in digestion, in addition to improving absorption of protein and vitamins.34